overlookmotel/sequelize-definer/README.md

 API is stable.
 All features and options are fairly well tested.
 Works with all dialects of SQL supported by Sequelize (MySQL, Postgres, SQLite, Microsoft SQL Server).

-Designed to be used with Sequelize v2.0.0+, but may work on Sequelize v1.7 too - please let me know if you have success with v1.7.
+Tested with Sequelize v2.x.x and v3.x.x, but may work on Sequelize v1.7 too - please let me know if you have success with v1.7.

 ## Usage